PREDICT-EPFL/riskbr/README.md

 ## Citing our Work

 This dataset was gathered for the RISK project (SNF grant number 200021 17562).
-If you make use of it for your own research, make sure to cite
+If you use of it for your own research, remember to cite

 ```
 @misc{maddalena2021,